JS-x-Vadodara/ledger-app/README.md

 ## 🚀 Getting Started Locally

-Want to run the project on your local machine?
-Follow these steps:
+To set up the project locally, follow these steps:

 ### 1. Clone the repository